intel/tcf/doc/glossary.rst

      Group of TCF servers that are meant to be used together, they all provide redundancy for targets of the same style.

+   impromptu testcase driver

+     A Python test file implementing :term:`testcase driver` that:

+     - contains a single class called *_driver*

+     - allows executing one or more test cases that have no file representation in the client's filesystem

+     :ref:`More details <testcase_driver_impromptu>` available.

    RunID

      A unique identifier for a run of testcases that groups the output